Oakville growing temperature 3º higher than the benchmark PAUILLAC district home of the first of the first growths.

-This trend has only accelerated with the emergence of computer models.
+This trend to index Napa Valley has only accelerated with the emergence of computer models.
 In the 1990s, Enologix revolutionized the phenolic chemistry of Napa Valley luxury-priced wines made from the Bordeaux grape group using models that accurately predicted marketing and sales outcomes.
 Now!
 Enologix has completed a project that started before 2017, to conquer the problems created for by climate change for winemaker customers.
 Together we can sustain the Bordeaux grape group in California.

 Now Enologix is ready to help you sustain the life of your luxury priced grapes and wines.
 But first, here’s my take: the climate news about California is all around us, but there is good news hidden within it.
 Spacial distribution of data reveals the answer.
 Perhaps yields are dropping, and taste quality is increasing for Bordeaux grapes.
 In this case, Enologix Quality Management System version 7 allows the winemaker to track their growers.
 But, there is something more significant afoot.
 California luxury wine companies that grow their grapes are going to have an advantage with the climate news.